-The RT8108 series are single-phase synchronous buck PWM controllers with embedded MOSFET drivers.
+The RT8109 is a single-phase synchronous buck PWM controllers with embedded MOSFET drivers.
 The MOSFET drivers are designed with high-current driving capability to support up to 12V+12V bootstrapped voltage for high efficiency power conversion.
-The RT8108 series utilize voltage-mode control scheme, which is implemented with a voltage error amplifier to provide a simple control loop.
-A fixed frequency oscillator (200kHz/ 300kHz/500kHz, typical) is integrated to eliminate external component count.
+The RT8109 utilizes voltagemode control scheme, which is implemented with a voltage error amplifier to provide a simple control loop.
+A fixed 300kHz oscillator is integrated to eliminate external component count.
 The soft-start function is also integrated to eliminate the external timing capacitor.
-The RT8108 series provide full protection functions to protect the load.
-The feedback voltage at the FB pin is monitored for overvoltage protection and under-voltage protection.
-An internal 0.6V/0.8V reference allows the output voltage to be precisely regulated for low output voltage applications.
-An elaborately designed control circuit allows the converter to power up with pre-biased output voltage to avoid negative voltage damage to the load.
-The RT8108 series use R{DS(ON)} current-sensing technique, which is lossless and cost-effective.
-Inductor current information is monitored by the voltage across R{DS(ON)} of the low-side MOSFET for over current protection.
+The RT8109 provides full protection functions to protect the load.
+The feedback voltage at the FB pin is monitored for over-voltage protection and under-voltage protection.
+An internal 0.6V reference allows the output voltage to be precisely regulated for low output voltage applications.
+An elaborately designed control circuit allows the converter to power up with pre-biased output voltage and to avoid negative voltage to damage the load.
+The RT8109 uses RDS(ON) current-sensing technique, which is lossless and cost-effective.
+Inductor current information is monitored by the voltage across RDS(ON) of the low-side MOSFET for over current protection.